dtao/PhilosopherDeveloper/README.md

 [^provocative-title]: And yes, I realize that to any non-programmer that sounds completely absurd.

-[^to-be-fair-to-scott]: Scott, if you're reading this: I interpreted your tweet as essentially a playful expression of mild concern as opposed to an outright attack on convention-based frameworks.
-That said, you know how it is: I will never agree with you about anything.
+[^dissenting-opinion]: Scott, if you're reading this, you know how it is: I will always disagree with you about everything.

 [^a-bad-thing]: Or whatever the expression-coiners are saying these days.

+[^to-be-fair-to-scott]: I interpreted Scott's tweet as essentially a playful expression of mild concern as opposed to an outright attack on convention-based frameworks.
+I wrote this post more in response to that embedded assumption about global variables being bad than to the tweet directly.

 [^globality]: Think: the opposite of *locality*.